tonybkjr/numericalmethods/README.md

 This is a repository for a project using finite difference methods in MATLAB that solves the spherical 1D heat equation for a spherical pressure vessel.

 There are 9 different MATLAB .m files in this repository.
 There is also a folder for the figures that were generated with the code.
 I have also created a separate repository called "numericalmethods-LaTex" to house the LaTex files and the report for this project.
 You can download everything here and use it as you would like (https://github.com/tonybkjr/numericalmethods-LaTex).
+Here is the link to the report itself: https://github.com/tonybkjr/numericalmethods-LaTex/blob/main/CME_ProjectReport_Martin_RevB.pdf.

 ## Functions